pivotal/blog/content/post/test-driven-development-for-data-science.md

     self.assertEqual(len(self.mock_df.collect()), 5)
 ~~~

-In the next step, we can start with writing our first test.
-Looking at the dataset, we created a DataFrame with a tuple of three values.
-Looking at the [documentation]((http://spark.apache.org/docs/latest/api/python/_modules/pyspark/ml/clustering.html#KMeans)) of k-means in MLlib/ML, we can see that we need a DenseVector as input.
-So one of the first implementation that you need is to convert the data type so that it can be used in MLlib and the test could be to check if the data type is as expected.
+Now we can start with writing our first actual test.
+We created a DataFrame with a tuple of three values.
+[K-means]((http://spark.apache.org/docs/latest/api/python/_modules/pyspark/ml/clustering.html#KMeans)) in MLlib/ML, requires a DenseVector as input.
+So we need to convert the data type first so that it can be used in MLlib.
+An appropriate test can be to ensure that the data type is what we expect.

-The test looks like this:
+Here is the test:

 ~~~python
 def test_convert_df(self):